Firehed/deploy-to-kubernetes-action/README.md

+- must run kubectl setup before this action
+- must auth to cluster before this action

 # Multistage Docker Build Action

 This action is designed to perform multistage Docker builds in a straightforward and fast way.